kubecost/docs/high-availability.md

   # ETL Bucket Backup should be configured by passing the configuration secret name
   etlBucketConfigSecret: kubecost-bucket-secret

-# Used for HA mode in Business & Enterprise tier
+# Used for HA mode in Enterprise tier
 kubecostDeployment:
   # Select a number of replicas of Kubecost pods to run
   replicas: 5